-Underground storage tanks have always been of special concern, not only in Canada but worldwide.
-As a matter of fact, oil spills from such tanks are the largest single threat to groundwater quality in the neighbouring United States as well as in many countries both large and small.
-That’s because such tanks can corrode quickly when they are buried unprotected in the soil.
-This corrosion, as well as other factors such as poor installation practices, pipe failures, and spills during product delivery, results in dangerous leaks.
+Underground storage tanks are a major concern worldwide, including in Canada.
+Oil spills from these tanks are the largest threat to groundwater in the United States and many other countries.
+Tanks can corrode quickly when buried unprotected in the soil.
+Corrosion, poor installation, pipe failures, and spills during delivery cause dangerous leaks.

-Many storage tanks in Canada belong to companies that lack the financial protection to cover such releases, which is why a Storage Tank Environmental Insurance policy was formed to address the pollution risks associated with some aboveground and underground storage tanks.
+Many tank owners in Canada lack the financial means to cover such releases.
+This is why the Storage Tank Environmental Insurance policy was created to address pollution risks from aboveground and underground tanks.

 • property damage